A Self-consistent DFT+DMFT scheme in the Projector Augmented Wave : Applications to Cerium, Ce2O3 and Pu2O3 with the Hubbard I solver and comparison to DFT+U: Definition of local orbitals and comparison of DFT+DMFT and DFT+U implementations

-In our PAW implementation of the PLO scheme for LDA+DMFT, we follow the lines of the Ref. \cite{Amadon08}.
+In our PAW implementation of the PLO scheme for DFT+DMFT, we follow the lines of the Ref. \cite{Amadon08}.
 Equation \ref{eq:pro_chipsi} thus writes as Eq (A.2) of Ref. \cite{Amadon08} in the PAW method:

-$\tp^\bR_n$ is the projector $n$ for angular momenta $l$, and its projection $m$ on atom $\bR$ and $\chi_m^{\bR}$ is chosen to be the atomic eigenfunctions for the given angular momentum.
+where $\tp^\bR_n$ is the projector $n$ for angular momenta $l$, and its projection $m$ on atom $\bR$ and $\chi_m^{\bR}$ is chosen to be the atomic eigenfunctions for the given angular momentum.

 The $\chi^{\bR}_{m}$ are not completely orthonormalized because in our implementation, they are used only inside the PAW sphere.
-However, 98\% of their density is located inside the sphere, so in this discussion, we neglect this slight non-orthogonality.
+However, 96\% of their density is located inside the sphere, so in this discussion, we neglect this slight non-orthonormalisation.

 As we use only the part of the density matrix computed inside the sphere with the all-electron wave function (see Ref. \cite{Amadon08,Amadon08a}), $\bra\chi^\vR|\chi^\vR\ket$ represent the integral of the atomic wavefunction inside the PAW sphere.
-We thus have, in the PAW framework, with ($m$ index are removed for simplicity in the equation because integrals are done here over radial part of wavefunction)
+Eq. \ref{eq:densmat} thus writes, in the PAW framework, with ($m$ index are removed for simplicity in the equation because integrals are done here over radial part of wavefunction)

-Thus, having the same local orbitals in the LDA+DMFT and LDA+U frameworks requires to use Eq \ref{eq:noccmmp3} in LDA+U and using a complete KS basis set in LDA+DMFT.
-We show the application of this comparison in the next subsection.
+It is thus the density matrix in the subset of correlated orbitals used in DFT+DMFT at convergence of the KS basis.
+We will compare in the next subsection the application of this expression in DFT+U to the PLO scheme in DFT+DMFT.

-Another way of computing the projection \ref{eq:pro_chipsi} and occupation matrices exist, such as an integrated value in PAW sphere of angular-momentum-decomposed charge densities\cite{Bengone00,Karolak10}.
+Another way of computing the projection \ref{eq:pro_chipsi} and occupation matrices exists, such as an integrated value in PAW sphere of angular-momentum-decomposed charge densities\cite{Bengone00,Karolak10}.
 The slight drawback of such a scheme is that the starting atomic orbitals $|\chi^\vR\ket$ are not easily defined in this approach.
-However, the advantage of this approach would be that the spectral weight is by definition not lost\cite{Haule10} if the projection is done in all space with all terms of Eq.
-(A.1) of Ref.\cite{Amadon08}.
+The advantage is that the spectral weight is not lost\cite{Haule10} as long as the projection is done with all terms of Eq.
+(A.1) of Ref. \cite{Amadon08}.
+Differences between this scheme and the latter are however small\cite{Amadon08a,Karolak10}.

-As for simplicity, we have decided to do the projection only in the sphere, we have used Eqs. \ref{eq:Ppaw} and \ref{eq:noccmmp3}.
-Differences between the two schemes are small\cite{Amadon08a,Karolak10}.

 We underline that atomic data that are used with this framework have to be transferable in a large energy range because unoccupied excited states are used in the framework.
-In particular, the closure relation over KS states do not hold if atomic data is not tranferable in the relevant energy range.
+In particular, the closure relation over KS states do not hold if atomic data are not transferable in the relevant energy range.